STATE PROGRAMS:

 To apply for state CIP cost-share:

-Applications are accepted year-round, however the deadline to apply is typically Oct 31st each year.
-Applying is a competitive process and there is no guarantee of funding.
-Approved applications received after the deadline will be placed in pending status by the Board of Supervisors for potential funding if and when the State Committee provides additional monies to fund pending applications.
+Applications are accepted year-round, however the Board of Supervisors establish a deadline each year for the next fiscal year's funding.
+Applying for funding is a competitive process and there is no guarantee of funding.
+Approved applications received after the deadline will be placed in pending status for potential funding if and when the State Committee provides additional monies to fund pending applications or for the next fiscal year.

 Alabama Irrigation Initiative